Scottish Police College: Probationer Training Division

 The Police Scotland probationer training programme takes a total of 2 years to complete.

-All new recruits to the Police Service of Scotland undergo an Initial Training Course at the college which lasts 12 weeks and culminates in a Passing out Parade.
+All new recruits to the Police Service of Scotland undergo an Initial Training Course at the college which lasts 15 weeks and culminates in a Passing out Parade.

 During this course recruits undergo training in various areas of policing including Police And The Community, Crime, Evidence, General Police Duties, Roads Policing, and Investigative Skills.

 In addition to classroom based activity, recruits also undergo Officer Safety Training, teaching them the skills of unarmed combat, baton techniques, handcuff techniques, and the use of PAVA Spray.

-Recruits undertake limited physical training focussed mainly on passing the Scottish Police Fitness Test which is currently level 5.4 on the Multi Stage Fitness Test.
+Recruits undertake physical training focussed mainly on passing the Scottish Police Fitness Test which is currently level 5.4 on the Multi Stage Fitness Test.

 Once starting Probationer Training officers are on probation for two years.
 During this time Probationary Officers attend local training centres to undertake further assessment and fitness testing.